Woman Accused Of Biting Off Party Host’s Nose, Swallowing It After Being Asked To Leave For Being Too Drunk

 The victim said she has been traumatized by the attack, remaining in her bedroom as she does not feel safe anywhere outside.

-To make matters worse, doctors told Tatiana that she needs plastic surgery to repair the bitten-off nose and must get it within two weeks or she could face more serious complications.
+To make matters worse, doctors told Tatiana that she needs plastic surgery to repair the bitten-off nose, and must get it within two weeks or she could face more serious complications.
 But Tatiana said she does not have health insurance, leaving it unclear if she will be able to undergo the procedure.

 That led some of Tatiana’s friends started a GoFundMe page (complete with a graphic picture of the woman’s nose with a chunk missing) to raise money for the procedure.
 The campaign seems to be a success, raising more than $17,000 in one day for a surgery that will cost about $12,000.
 The campaign continued to gather donations, with many saying they felt sorry for the woman and her disfiguring injury.